ACS Minerul Lupeni: History

-Back in Divizia B, the team competed in Series III, finishing 13th in the 1976–77 season with Petre Libardi on the bench and suffering relegation at the end of the following campaign after placing 15th in 1977–78, with Libardi replaced by Gheorghe Kotormány after the first half of the season.
+Back in Divizia B, the team competed in Series III, finishing 13th in the 1976–77 season with Petre Libardi on the bench, before suffering relegation at the end of the following campaign after placing 15th in 1977–78, with Libardi replaced by Gheorghe Kotormány after the first half of the season.

-Two seasons followed in Series VII of the third division, with the team finishing as runners-up in 1978–79 and earning promotion at the end of the 1979–80 campaign by winning the series.
-The squad, led by Mihai Basarab and his assistant Constantin Cotroază, included S. Homan, Grigore, Leordean, Truică, Gh.
-Burdangiu, Dumitru, I. Popa, N. Boloș, I. Marian, I. Dosan, P. Popa, Moraru, Voicu, R. Leca, Covaci, Iacob, Tudor, Sămăreanu, L. Burchel, and Bălosu.
+Two seasons followed in Series VII of Divizia C, with the team finishing as runners-up in 1978–79 and earning promotion at the end of the 1979–80 campaign by winning the series.
+The squad, led by Mihai Basarab and assistant coach Constantin Cotroază, included Homan, Grigore, Leordean, Truică, Burdangiu, Dumitru, I. Popa, Boloș, I. Marian, Dosan, P. Popa, Moraru, Voicu, Leca, Covaci, Iacob, Tudor, Sămăreanu, Burchel and Bălosu.

-Two more seasons followed in Series III of Divizia B, where Minerul placed 10th in the 1980–81 season and 16th in 1981–82, resulting in another relegation to the third tier.
+Two more seasons followed in Series III of Divizia B, where Minerul finished 10th in the 1980–81 season and 16th in 1981–82, resulting in another relegation to the third tier.

-Minerul managed a new promotion at the end of the 1982–83 season, winning Series IX of Divizia C with Petre Libardi on the bench.
-The squad included Lixandru, D. Teleche, Rusu, Sebestyen, I. Popa, Truică, Mușat, Voicu, Sălăjean, P. Popa, V. Nichimiș, Cean, Colceag, Chitac, Dordea, Grigore, Pantilimon, Ene, S. Henzel, Morar, Vînătoru, Dina, and Căldărar.
+Minerul earned another promotion at the end of the 1982–83 season, winning Series IX of Divizia C with Petre Libardi on the bench.
+The squad included Lixandru, Teleche, Rusu, Sebestyen, I. Popa, Truică, Mușat, Voicu, Sălăjean, P. Popa, Nichimiș, Cean, Colceag, Chitac, Dordea, Grigore, Pantilimon, Ene, Henzel, Morar, Vînătoru, Dina and Căldărar.

+In their first season back in the second tier, the Jiu Valley side, competing in Series III under the guidance of Petre Libardi, secured an 8th-place mid-table finish, followed by a 9th-place finish in the 1984–85 campaign.
+However, the 1985–86 season marked a clear decline, as a series of poor results during the first half of the championship led to Petre Libardi being replaced by Gheorghe Tătaru.
+The managerial change failed to improve the results, and Minerul Lupeni finished the season in last place, resulting in relegation back to Divizia C.